troyxuanyichen/API-Requirement/ServerRequirements.md

 	{
 		"statusMsg": "..."
 	}
 **Tips:** Avatar, gender, other are not required.
 Other fields are required.Other information cannot exceed 150 characters.
+This api will send the acivate email to the user provided.

-/avatar(POST)
+users/avatar(POST)
 ------------
 Update one user's avatar.